harsha-simhadri/big-ann-benchmarks/t3/README.md

 ```
 This will monitor power consumption over that period of time ( 10 seconds is a good number ).

-You can retrieve a plot of the power consumptions ( measures as watt-seconds/query ) using the plot.py script.
+You can retrieve a plot of the power consumptions ( measured as watt-seconds/query ) using the plot.py script.